google-github-actions/deploy-cloudrun/README.md

     code](https://cloud.google.com/run/docs/deploying-source-code).

 -   <a name="suffix"></a><a href="#user-content-suffix"><code>suffix</code></a>: _(Optional)_ String suffix to append to the revision name.
 Revision names always start with the service name automatically.
-For example, specifying 'v1' for a service named 'helloworld', would lead to a revision named 'helloworld-v1'.
+For example, specifying `v1` for a service named `helloworld`, would lead to a revision named `helloworld-v1`.
+This option is only applies to services.

 -   <a name="env_vars"></a><a href="#user-content-env_vars"><code>env_vars</code></a>: _(Optional)_ List of environment variables that should be set in the environment.
     These are comma-separated or newline-separated `KEY=VALUE`.
 Keys or values